reasonml-old/reason-react/documentation.md

 ### Miscellaneous

-- Rehydrate doesn't support context (yet).
+- Rehydrate doesn't support ReactJS context (yet).
 - No mixins/yes mixins =).
 OCaml's `include` is actually a form of mixin!
 With the bindings, you're essentially mixing in functionalities.
 There are several differences:
 - For us, the runtime metaprogramming of mixing in declarations from other modules is statically analyzed and compiled away (see the output), saving us code initiation cost.
 - Mixins are statically typed and prevent funny (ab)uses-cases.
 They're constrained to be easy to understand.